We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 The full Fitness to Fly Guidelines (pdf) will help you to understand the minimum time you must allow before you can travel and also whether you need to tell us about your condition.

-Guests suffering from asthma do require medical clearance to fly.
+Passengers suffering from asthma do require medical clearance to fly.
 They are just advised to take their medication with them in the hand luggage.

-For safety reasons, guests with full-length casts above the knees are required to travel on a stretcher.
+For safety reasons, passengers with full-length casts above the knees are required to travel on a stretcher.
 Otherwise, we can ask you to purchase an extra seat or seats or alternatively to fly business class if you need extra legroom.

 Since air might be trapped under the cast, it is advisable for casts applied within 24-48 hours to be bivalve to avoid harmful swelling, particularly on long flights.
-These guests are required to provide a medical certificate.
+These passengers are required to provide a medical certificate.

 Stretcher passengers are accepted on board only for travel in Economy Class for which nine seat positions are provided.